top of page

 Overview

 I am Kashif Mahmud, Assistant Professor at Kimbell School of Geosciences, Midwestern State University, and the primary investigator of "Remote Sensing and Modeling" Lab.
+I'm also affiliated as an Adjunct Senior Lecturer with the School of Biological, Earth and Environmental Sciences at the University of New South Wales, Sydney Australia

 We are modelers and remote sensing experts with applications in both hydrogeology and terrestrial carbon cycle.
 We apply a diversity of approaches to the characterization of complex environmental systems.
 This includes two extremely innovative techniques for the characterization of aquifers using training image-based algorithms.
 In addition, we propose an innovative use of remote sensing techniques in caves and also relate this scheme to the characterization of flow processes in karst environments, focused on the integration of new data types such as terrestrial LiDAR and drip count loggers.
 My lab is also interested in understanding the response of the carbon cycle and terrestrial ecosystems to climate and environmental changes.
 We are using data assimilation methods to constrain global carbon cycle sink projections and model carbon-climate feedback.